-Each tablet for oral administration contains 250 mg or 500 mg of metronidazole.
-Inactive ingredients include microcrystalline cellulose, crospovidone, colloidal silicon dioxide and hydrogenated vegetable oil.
+Each tablet, for oral administration, contains 250 mg or 500 mg of metronidazole.
+In addition, each tablet contains the following inactive ingredients: colloidal silicon dioxide, crospovidone, hydrogenated vegetable oil and microcrystalline cellulose.

 CLINICAL PHARMACOLOGY

 Disposition of metronidazole in the body is similar for both oral and intravenous dosage forms, with an average elimination half-life in healthy humans of eight hours.